Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: FINDING 3: Performance Report Supports AR's Theoretical Benefits

-Table \ref{tab:SAR} shows AE/AR comparison based on our modularized design space with adaptive architecture search (ModSAR).
-We report the evaluation metrics and relative improvements as percentages of the best AR models than the best AE model which are in bold.
+Table \ref{tab:SAR} shows AE/AR comparison based on our common design space with adaptive hyperparameter search.
+We report the evaluation metrics and relative improvements as percentages of the best AR models over AE ones in bold.
 The better model in \{AE, AR\} of each configuration in \{Local-attn, SSE-PT, Loss-CE, Loss-BPR\} is underlined; AR on average outperforms AE by a large margin of 19.64\%, 24.01\%, 28.04\%, 35.77\% for Local-attn, SSE-PE, Loss-CE, and Loss-BPR.
 The best AR model of all configurations on average leads the best AE model by 21.60\%.
-This shows that (1) the concept of auto-regression (AR) continue to perform better than AE under extensive experimentation of modularized design space with adaptive search.
+This shows that (1) the concept of auto-regression (AR) continues to perform better than AE under extensive experimentation of common design space with well-searched hyperparameters.
 (2) AR's performance gain also varies on different data distributions.
-AE leads AE by 39.73\%, 26.01\%, 32.46\%, 8.28\%, 27.84\% for Beauty, Sports, Video, Yelp and ML-1M datasets, showing that AR's robustness for both sparse and dense datasets besides Yelp due to its data distribution.
-(3) AR models continue to show better ranking performance than AE, as AR's average NDCG gains over AE is 29.69\% across all datasets, models and metrics and for Recall its around 5\% lower as 24.04\%.
-(4) We also observe that AR's performance gain for Local-attn design is the lowest for all, and we will show analysis on this based on model designing in section \ref{sec:intepretation}.
-(5) Compared with results from section \ref{sec:PRE}, We found that AR's Superior performance is retained here in the extensive study on ModSAR (performance gain of AR 22.20\% in section \ref{sec:PRE}, and 21.60\% here);
+AR leads AE by 39.73\%, 26.01\%, 32.46\%, 8.28\%, 27.84\% for Beauty, Sports, Video, Yelp and ML-1M datasets, showing that AR's robustness for both sparse and dense datasets besides Yelp due to its long-term visiting effects for local business.
+(3) AR models continue to show better ranking performance than AE, as AR's average NDCG gain over AE is 29.69\% across all datasets, models and metrics and the gain for Recall is around 5\% lower as 24.04\%.
+(5) Compared with results from section \ref{sec: exp: vanilla attn}, we found that AR's superior performance is retained here when expanding the model variants in common design space (performance gain of AR 25.35\% in \Cref{sec: exp: vanilla attn}, and 21.60\% here).

-In summary, AR continues to outperform AE across various design choices; AR outperforms AE as good on sparse datasets as on dense datasets in our modularized design space, an improvement from results in section \ref{sec:PRE} where AR's lead is more significant on sparse datasets; AR continues to show better ranking ability than AE as we showed in point (3).
+In summary, AR continues to outperform AE across various design choices; AR outperforms AE on both sparse and dense datasets in our common design space; AR continues to show better ranking ability than AE as we showed in point (3).